Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Certificates/samples/Sample4_DownloadCertificate.md

 You can optionally pass a `DownloadCertificateOptions` object to customize creation of the `X509Certificate2`.
 For example, `X509KeyStorageFlags.EphemeralKeySet | X509KeyStorageFlags.MachineKeySet` is common in applications such as Azure Functions but will not work in all cases or on all platforms.
-The default is `X509KeyStorageFlags.DefaultKeySet` and behavior may vary across platforms.
+The default is `X509KeyStorageFlags.DefaultKeySet`.
+Behavior of the `X509KeyStorageFlags` may vary across platforms.

 ### Downloading a certificate asynchronously